vishalagrawal22/CPPT/README.md

 # Competitive Programming Practice Tool

+This document is an overview of the tool.
+For complete details, refer to the [documentation](https://vishalagrawal22.github.io/CPPT/).

+## About

 A command-line tool to automate your competitive programming workflow without cluttering your workspace with testcase data.

 ## Setup Guide